 The SIP Forum’s mission is to advance the adoption of products and services based on the Session Initiation Protocol and to maintain and serve a global community of commercial SIP based service and technology providers.
 The primary goals of the SIP Forum are to foster interoperability and adherence to standardization efforts, and provide educational resources and a platform for productive communication among industry participants.

+Notice of Use

+Neither ATIS nor the SIP Forum makes any representation or warranty, express or implied, with respect to the sufficiency, accuracy or utility of the information or opinion contained or reflected in the material utilized.
+ATIS and the SIP Forum further expressly advise that any use of or reliance upon the material in question is at your risk and neither ATIS nor the SIP Forum shall be liable for any damage or injury, of whatever nature, incurred by any person arising out of any utilization of the material.
+It is possible that this material will at some future date be included in a copyrighted work by ATIS or the SIP Forum.

+Notice of Applicability

+This document was developed by the ATIS/SIP Forum IP-NNI Task Force and is subject to change.
+The implementation of recommendations, methods and descriptions in this document are not mandatory and participation in the task force does not obligate any ATIS member company to use them.

+This document represents the consensus view of the task force however the consensus views expressed herein should not be interpreted as an endorsement by any ATIS member company to create a new technical or regulatory requirement for commercial interconnection arrangements.

 This document was developed by the ATIS/SIP Forum IP-NNI Task Force

 Suggestions for improvement of this document are welcome.
 They should be sent to the Alliance for Telecommunications Industry Solutions, [COMMITTEE NAME], 1200 G Street NW, Suite 500, Washington, DC 20005.